 Ms. Richburg has a master’s of education degree in biological science from South Carolina State College and a B.S. from Bennett College.
 She has completed additional graduate courses in biology from Clemson University.

-She has served on boards or held leadership positions with groups such as the YWCA, American Association of University Women and GHS Minority Advisory Council.
+She has served on boards or held leadership positions with groups such as the YWCA, American Association of University Women and Prisma Health Minority Advisory Council.
 She also has served on the Greenville Habitat for Humanity Selection Committee and United Negro College Fund Upstate Advisory Committee.

 Michelle B. Seaver is President, Greenville County, of United Community Bank.
 Before working at UBCI, she held the title Wealth Market Leader with TD Bank, N.A., The South Financial Group-Carolina First Bank Greenville.